zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

     * **additionalServiceMetadata.serviceId**

-        Specifies the service identifier for which metadata is updated.
+        This parameter specifies the service identifier for which metadata is updated.

     * **additionalServiceMetadata.mode**

-        Specifies how the metadata are updated.
+        This parameter specifies how the metadata are updated.
 The following modes are available:

         **UPDATE**